shrub4thedub/boxlang/SPEC.md

 | Extensible by verbs, never syntax | New power arrives as **built-ins** written in C; the grammar never changes.  |

-Think “Plan 9 rc with Make-like determinism and a ketogenic diet, written in golang”
+inspired by plan9 rc but with make-style determinstic behaviour

 ---